• Skip to primary navigation

 10 Traditional Colombian Breakfast DishesPin

-A few weeks ago an American reader asked me what is the most popular traditional Colombian breakfast, and a lot of dishes immediately came to mind: arepa con quesito, huevos pericos, caldo de costilla, tamal, changua, calentado and cayeye, so I've decided to write a post about it.
+A few weeks ago an American reader asked me what is the most popular traditional Colombian breakfast, and a lot of dishes immediately came to mind: arepa con quesito, huevos pericos, caldo de costilla, tamal, changua, calentado and cayeye among others, so I've decided to write a post about it.

 1. Calentado literally means “heated” and is a traditional Colombian breakfast born in the Andean region of the country.
 It is very common, in this region, to eat beans and rice every day for dinner.
 Then, for breakfast the next day, the beans and rice are reheated and served with egg, arepa, chorizo, chicharrón or grilled beef and hot chocolate.
 You will find this dish on the menu of almost any Colombian restaurant around the world.